tomwillfixit/awx-on-swarm/README.md

 The service has been removed but there is still a handle open to the data volume so it can't be removed.
 You can run docker rm -f e3e26d6e331c and then make cleanup again.

+It's also worth keeping an eye on this : https://github.com/ansible/awx/issues/74 Some work being done to make awx more orchestrator friendly.

 ## Appendix

 ### 1